Aluminium Doors and Windows: Myths and Facts

 Aluminium Side-Hung Windows

 One of the most common window types, side hung aluminium windows are found in homes, hotels, and even hospitals.
 When fitted with the correct glass type, they protect your space against pollution, sound, and temperature while providing you with excellent unobstructed views.

 A quirky yet practical twist on traditional slider doors, tilt-and-slide doors have an additional sash that can be slide back and forth independently.
 When you require added ventilation, you may open the sash inwards and allow airflow.
 Such doors reduce sound by 20 to 30 decibels.

 Lift-and-slide doors are used in places where you want an expansive opening.
 These consist of large glass panels creating a glass wall that can slide.
 They can be straight, bent, or built-in a corner and can be closed using a conventional doorjamb or a lock on the outside wall.

 Used in glass walls, aluminium slide-and-fold doors add immense space to your rooms without appearing bulky or out-of-place.
 With multiple locking points, these doors open either inward or outward.

 At AIS windows, we use high-grade aluminium to manufacture all our aluminium doors and windows.
 Our experts tailor window and door designs according to your requirements and the vibe of your residential or commercial space.
-Later, we manufacture and customise aluminium frames to suit your choice.
-We also provide complete glass solutions that cover aspects like security, safety, energy efficiency, privacy and noise reduction.
+Later, we manufacture and customize aluminium frames to suit your choice.
+We also provide complete glass solutions covering aspects like security & safety, energy efficiency, privacy, and noise reduction.
 Contact us today to build the home you’ve always dreamt of!